totem-tech/documentation/nodes-docs/howto-nginx-uirpcnodes.md

 # Nginx setup for UI/RPC Nodes using DNS

-### Nginx is used with UI/RPC node types for managing API endpoints supporting an application in order to read the state of the network, and to relay transactions.
+### Nginx is used with UI/RPC node types for managing API endpoints supporting an application, reading blockchain state storage state and relaying transactions.

-* In general this type of node will be used by Centralised Exchanges and application developers.
+> In general this type of node will be used by Centralised Exchanges and application developers.
+>

-    * You can also run your own UI/RPC node to interact with the Kapex application front-end, instead of using the public endpoints available in the application.
-See the application documentation for information on this.
+> Anyone can run your own UI/RPC node to interact with the Kapex application front-end, instead of using the public endpoints available in the application.
+See the end user documentation for information on this setting.

 * Nginx will handle serving the certificates for the domain.